trimstray/nginx-admins-handbook/doc/HELPERS.md

 #### Installation Nginx on FreeBSD 12.1 (from ports)

   > The installation process is different from the previous ones, in my opinion is much simpler, however, has some limitations.
-This method is still work in progress.

 For more information please see: